exercism/csharp/exercises/concept/parsing-log-files/.docs/instructions.md

 ## 5. List lines with extremely weak passwords so the guilty can be punished

-Before expunging the passwords from the file we need to list any instances where passwords begin with the text "password".
+Before expunging the passwords from the file we need to list any instances where the contents begin with the text "password" followed by any alphanumerics in the same word; i.e. an exact match of "password" is not flagged, but "passwordsecret" is - see example.

 Implement the `LogParser.ListLinesWithPasswords()` method to print out the offending password followed by the complete line.